aliterc/aliterc.github.io/index.md

 ### trades
 - be happy.
 - taller. sleep at the same time, go to gym.
 - build a website.
 - have a chef certificate. get prepared.
 - become head of McDoanld's. not really in a restaurant. could be a museum guide for kids.
+ABROAD.
 - become a lovely teacher. needs a certificate.
 - become a crazy fan.
 - find an office job in fortune 500 companies. just apply.
 - have an engineer degree.
-- open a shopp selling cards, cakes, flowers. needs co-founders.
+- open a shopp selling cards, cakes, flowers. needs permits and co-founders.
 - professioanlly trained in an art school. apply.
+ABROAD.
 - travel to every corner of the earth. visa.
+ABROAD.
+EXPENSIVE.
 - insider, have books. powerful, in an industry for a long time.
 - go hunting.
+ABROAD.
 - change nationality asap.
+ABROAD.
+EXPENSIVE.
 - build a building of my own. buy lands.
+EXPENSIVE.
 - publishing.
 - have a veta or become peter jackson. needs co-workers.
+EXTREMELY EXPENSIVE.
 - space travel.
+EXTREMELY EXPENSIVE.
 - lunchbox food porn. married, in a job and house owner.